github/codeql/docs/language/learn-ql/java/dataflow.rst

 Examples
 ~~~~~~~~

-The following example shows a taint-tracking configuration that uses remote user input as data sources.
+This query shows a taint-tracking configuration that uses remote user input as data sources.

 .. code-block:: ql